RudareanuLeonard/ScrapeOdds/README.md

 # ScrapeOdds
-This is used to scrape odds from betting sites
+This is used to scrape odds from betting sites - using Selenium